yxiao69/yxiao69.github.io/_posts/2018-01-28-perceptron.md

 at least one of each DataMatrix, FeatureAnnotation, ObservationAnnotation

 **Data Matrix**: a data matrix of continuous values that represent a biological state or concentration, of the same data type.

     This can include different time points or treatments.

     This is the unit community detection is based on.

 **Observation Annotation**: meta data on samples.

 This may include TimePoints and Treatments, often in biosample table from ImmPort DB

 **Feature Annotation**: meta data on features

 **Key annotation variables**: time point and treatment.
-TimePoint:
-Treatment:

 **Graph**: a graph/network for relationships in the data (e.g. used in loom format, loompy.org).

-Community: a group of features within a society that share a similar pattern.
+**Community**: a group of features within a society that share a similar pattern.

 ### Process
 1. Connect to ImmPort using ImmuneSpaceR